kamimrcht/REINDEER/README.md

 ### Compilation tips

 If REINDEER gives a `Error: no such instruction` during compilation, try replacing `-march=native -mtune=native` by `-msse4` in the file `makefile`.
-If this did not work, pleaes file an issue.
+If this did not work, please file an issue.

 ## Quick start
 Have a look at the file of file format in `test/fof_unitigs.txt`.